signalfx/alert-assessor/README.md

 # Output

-The output contains per-rule and whole-detector feedback.
+The output contains per-rule and whole-detector checks.
 The findings are emitted as string "names" that can be mapped to feedback i18n style.

 ```
 {